devpull/phantom-backup/README.md

 ## Purpose of this
 Hoster refused to provide daily backups and ftp access to them.
 But it is possible to launch backup process from ispmanager-filemanager by GET.
 Backuping from shared hosting by hands was not an option.
+Reason for using phantomjs & casperjs was because of authentication cookie was produced by js.
 CURL is not for javascript execution.
 For js execution using phantomjs and casperjs.

 ## Flow